Your driver’s license and years of behind-the-wheel experience have prepared you to face the difficulties of any road—in theory.

 And the differences don’t stop there.
 Rural interstates tend to have higher speed limits than urban interstates, and as a result, more serious car crashes.
 In fact, according to the National Highway Transportation Safety Administration (NHTSA), of the 16,710 rural traffic fatalities recorded in 2014, 4,906 fatalities (29%) were speeding-related.
 The number of deaths may be partially due to the fact that it takes emergency response teams considerably longer to reach crash sites in rural areas than urban areas.
 For example, it takes under eight minutes in Connecticut but over 35 in Wyoming.

 That’s why, if you are headed to an unfamiliar location, being prepared can help keep you safe.
-But, you don’t need to take a driving course to get ready.
+But, you don’t necessarily need to take a driving course to get ready.
 Edmunds’ Automotive Editor Mark Takahashi advises that a back-to-basics approach can help you on both rural and urban roads.

 Tips for City Drivers on Country Roads